 Community Projects

 In addition to consulting with professionals during the planning and execution of projects, the Board also seeks input from residents.
-In 2016, the Board conducted a resident survey.
-The results of this survey provided important guidance and feedback from Residents and will be repeated.
+The Board has conducted several resident surveys over the years.
+The responses to the surveys provide important feedback from Residents and we encourage participation in future outreach.

 Street Lights